kaffailevi/hackathon_2024/README.md

 3. Install dependencies: npm install
 4. Run the Angular development server: ng serve

 The frontend server will start running on `http://localhost:4200`.

 ## Usage
 Once both the backend and frontend servers are running, you can access the Pet Me web application by opening a web browser and navigating to `http://localhost:4200`.

-## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your suggested changes.

-## License
+## Credits
-This project is licensed under the [MIT License](LICENSE).
+This project belongs to the 3DumbDevs hackathon team.
+All right reserved.